Do you have companies on the shelf?

 Can I set up a company with the same name as a registered business name?

-Yes, this is possible.
-The only ASIC regulation is that the holder of the business name be a part of the company at the time of incorporation.
+Yes, it is possible to register a company with the same business name.
+The only ASIC regulation is that the business name holder must be a part of the company at the time of the company registration.
 If the business name holder is:

-• a company, then the company must be a Member of the new registration.
+- a company, then the company must be a Member of the new company registration.

 The entity holding the business name does not need to be involved with the company beyond the point of incorporation and can be ceased as an Officer or Member of the company as early as the next day.